werewolf2188/BSPAlgorithm/README.md

 There are other folder such as `ThirdParties` and `Utils` but they are only for helping the BSP algorithm to shine.

+## Known bugs

+There's only one small bug, where you can jump but the next input does not get detected.
+That's because, if you press two keys and release one, the other key gets ignored since a key up event already happen.
+That can be fixed in the event pool, but this project is only an experiment.

 # Contact

 If you have a question, please contact me at [werewolf2188@gmail.com](emailto:werewolf2188@gmail.com)